adriancobon/Sprint-Challenge-Single-Page-Apps/README.md

 - [ ] Explain benefit(s) using `client-side routing`?
 > Answer:
+It makes navigating through different 'pages' faster at a cost of a longer initial load time.
 - [ ] What does AJAX stand for?
 > Answer:
+asynchronous JavaScript and XML
 - [ ] What are `controlled components` in React?
 > Answer:
+Components that manipulate user data gained from form elements.
 - [ ] Name three tools/libraries for making AJAX requests.
 > Answer:
+Axios, jQuery, Bootcamp

 ## Project Set Up